purnendukar/PassCave-backend/.github/pull_request_template.md

 -   [ ] API Documentation Updated (if necessary)
 -   [ ] Testcases Updated
 -   [ ] Test all apis to check if working properly.
--   [ ] Description explains the issue resolved and auto*closes related issues
+-   [ ] Description explains the issue resolved and auto-closes related issues
 -   [ ] Updated Changelog

 Be kind to code reviewers, try to keep PR as small and focused as possible